circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Title: Bedrijfsprofiel
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Bedrijven groups)
-- Show profile fields: Show all remaining profile fields
+- Show profile fields: Show specific profile fields
+- Profile fields to show: Image, Website, Branche informatie, Diensten/producten

 # Configuration